Professor of Music - Music Education/Piano

 He is a Professor of Music and teaches courses in Elementary Music Methods, Piano, Sight-Singing and Ear Training, Chamber Music Literature, Symphonic Literature, Piano Literature, Piano Pedagogy, Composition, Survey of Music Literature and supervises student teachers.

-Dr. Patterson founded and administrates the Simpson College Music Education Workshop Series, which hosts nationally recognized clinicians twice each year.
+Dr. Patterson founded and administrates the Simpson College Workshops in Music Education Series, which hosts nationally recognized clinicians twice each year.

-During the summer, Dr. Patterson has been an instructor in the Simpson Music Department’s Orpheus Festival for High School Students for the past twenty-eight years, has taught in Simpson’s Elderhostel for twenty-three years, and has worked for the Des Moines Metro Opera as Assistant to the Executive Director for thirty-eight years.
+During the summer, Dr. Patterson has been an instructor in the Simpson Music Department’s Orpheus Summer Music Camp for High School Students for the past twenty-nine years, has taught in Simpson’s Elderhostel for twenty-four years, and has worked for the Des Moines Metro Opera as Assistant to the Executive Director for thirty-nine years.

 As a composer, Dr. Patterson has received numerous commissions for choral works, songs, works for saxophone, and for an operatic setting of The Tale of Peter Rabbit.
-Peter Rabbit was commissioned for the Des Moines Metro Opera’s touring ensemble, Opera Iowa and was seen by some 60,000 public school students during a two- year tour through Iowa and four neighboring states.
+Peter Rabbit was commissioned for the Des Moines Metro Opera’s touring ensemble, Opera Iowa and was seen by some 60,000 public school students during a two-year tour through Iowa and four neighboring states.
 Several of his works are in publication.
+A particularly rousing anthem, “Look to this Day,” was recently published by Hinshaw Music, and is available for immediate download here.

-In 2007, Dr. Patterson was commissioned by the Iowa Department of Cultural Affairs and the Des Moines Metro Opera to write “A Dream Fulfilled: The Saga of George Washington Carver for the OPERA Iowa.
+In 2007, Dr. Patterson was commissioned by the Iowa Department of Cultural Affairs and the Des Moines Metro Opera to write “A Dream Fulfilled: The Saga of George Washington Carver” for OPERA Iowa.
 The opera toured for two years and was then televised by Iowa Public Television.
-It has been broadcast numerous times and may be found on their website.
+It has been broadcast numerous times and may be viewed, along with an interview given by Dr. Patterson, on the IPTV website.

-“A Boys Will”, three songs for baritone voice, may be found on “Songs by Stephen Lias, Michael Patterson, and Lee Hoiby”, which was released by Centaur Records.
+“A Boys Will”, three songs for baritone voice, may be found on “Songs by Stephen Lias, Michael Patterson, and Lee Hoiby,” which was released by Centaur Records.
+Published music to these pieces may be found online in both the original key and transposed to a lower key.

 Dr. Patterson is a past recipient of the Iowa Composers Forum and Iowa Choral Directors Association Award as well as the Simpson College Distinguished Research Award.